microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

    `/proxy-health` (or whichever route you've reserved for the L7 probe — see [README §L7 gateway integration](../README.md#l7-gateway-integration)) before touching any ingress config.
-2. **Add SFYarp to the L7 backend pool** (Application Gateway, Front Door, or whatever sits in front) as a *second* backend alongside the built-in reverse proxy.
-Both proxies receive traffic — SFYarp handles whatever it has labels for, and the built-in proxy handles the rest.
+2. **Add SFYarp to the L7 backend pool** (Azure Application Gateway, Azure Front Door, NGINX, or any other L7 sitting in front) as a *second* backend alongside the built-in reverse proxy.
+Both proxies receive traffic: SFYarp handles whatever it has labels for, and the built-in reverse proxy handles the rest.
-3. **Opt in services one at a time** (see [§5.2](#52-opt-in-a-service-with-labels)).
+3. **Opt in services one at a time** (see [§5.3](#53-opt-in-a-service-with-labels)).
    Verify each service works through SFYarp before opting in the next.
 This is the point where you catch label misconfigurations, HTTPS-vs-HTTP mismatches, and route conflicts.
 4. **Drain the built-in reverse proxy** by removing it from the L7 backend pool once all opted-in services are stable.
 Keep it running on the cluster for a rollback window.
-5. **Turn off the built-in reverse proxy** ([§5.4](#54-turn-off-the-built-in-reverse-proxy)) only after the rollback window passes with no incidents.
+5. **Turn off the built-in reverse proxy** ([§5.5](#55-turn-off-the-built-in-reverse-proxy)) only after the rollback window passes with no incidents.

 Do **not** put both proxies behind the same LB pool without an L7 in front doing path-based selection.
-Clients will hit either proxy at random, and response semantics differ — behavior will be inconsistent.
+Clients will hit either proxy at random, and response semantics differ.
+Behavior will be inconsistent.

 > **No L7 in front?** If clients hit the LB directly, cut over by
 > pointing the LB frontend port at SFYarp's backend port instead of
-> the built-in proxy's — a single LB rule swap.
+> the built-in reverse proxy's: a single LB rule swap.
 Rollback is the
 > reverse swap.
 Both proxies keep running on their own ports during
 > the transition.

-### 5.4 Turn off the built-in reverse proxy
+### 5.5 Turn off the built-in reverse proxy

 > **SFMC skip.** This section only applies on SFRP.
 SFMC never shipped
 > the built-in reverse proxy — there is nothing to turn off.
 If you
-> are on SFMC, continue to [§5.5](#55-move-the-cluster-to-sfmc).
+> are on SFMC, continue to [§5.6](#56-move-the-cluster-to-sfmc).

 After a full soak with SFYarp handling 100% of traffic: